orstavik/JoiComponents/book/chapter6/Intro_Polyfills.md

 * the use of the API, and especially
 * the interface between the loading of the polyfill and use of the API.

-## Polyfill problem 2: browsers need different polyfills and so the polyfill need to adapt
+## Polyfill problem 2: browsers vary and need different polyfills
 Browsers are "old" and "new" in different areas.
 For example, Safari 10.3+ supports customElements and shadowDom, but not JS pointerevents.
 Edge 16 and Firefox 60 on another front supports pointerevents, but not customElements and shadowDom.